-Lisa Thomas is an assistant professor and the director of undergraduate programs for the School of Hospitality Leadership.
+Lisa Thomas is an associate professor and the director of undergraduate programs for the School of Hospitality Leadership.
 Prior to joining the faculty of DePaul, Thomas was a faculty-in-residence and the director of student leadership programs at the University of Nevada, Las Vegas – Singapore Campus.

 Thomas teaches ratio and data analysis (HSP 206), yield management (HSP 361) and hospitality pricing (HSP 360).
 In the Kellstadt Graduate School of Business, she instructs revenue management (HSP 561) and hospitality data analysis and financial metrics (HSP 563).
 Each December, as part of DePaul’s mission to reinforce global industry relationships, Thomas and fellow Assistant Professor Nicholas Thomas have designed an in-depth study abroad business seminar to key Asian hospitality destinations Hong Kong, Macau and Singapore (ICS 350/IB 750).